 Why would anyone want to attend law school anywhere else?
 OK, I admit that I am biased.
-After all, I am in my tenth year as dean and am known as an outspoken and unapologetic advocate of Monterey College of Law and our new branch, San Luis Obispo College of Law.
-So with that disclaimer out of the way, I urge you to consider what we have to offer and judge for yourself.
+After all, I am in my fifteenth year as Dean of the law school and am well known as an outspoken and unapologetic advocate of Monterey College of Law, San Luis Obispo College of Law, and Kern County College of Law.
+So, with that disclaimer out of the way, I urge you to consider what we have to offer and judge for yourself.

 First, let’s talk about attending law school in the midst of a Pandemic.
 While other law schools have recently had to scramble to provide temporary online law classes in response to Covid-19 health and safety requirements, our law school was well-prepared to transition our residential law students, without interruption, into our existing accredited hybrid online JD program.
 We were one of the first two California accredited law schools approved to offer a separate hybrid online JD program, not as an emergency reaction to the recent Coronavirus crisis, but more than three years ago as part of our planned program expansion.
 Once it is determined to be safe to return to residential classes, our students will have the choice of remaining in the hybrid online JD program, or returning to in-person classes.

 With that out of the way, let’s talk about location.
 The Central Coast of California is recognized throughout the world for the world-class surfing of Santa Cruz, the storybook cottages of Carmel-By-The-Sea, the famous Pebble Beach golf links, the picturesque 17-Mile Drive, the towering redwoods of Big Sur, the awe-inspiring coastal drive along Highway 1, and the spectacular sunsets of Morro Bay and Pismo Beach.